-Note: typically, the image number currently being used for input or output would be already be selected.
-Otherwise immediate feedback to your changes will not be available via your monitor.
+Typically, the image number currently being used for input or output would be already be selected otherwise immediate feedback to your changes will not be available via your monitor.

-800 x 600 60 Hz Interlaced [Off]
+800 x 600 60 Hz Interlaced

+[Off]

 This adjustment specifies whether the image is interlaced or progressive scan.
 It toggles simply On or Off, so there are no flashing brackets.